Let’s be completely frank. Are your franchisees, and sites fully in line with brand standards?

 Misconceptions could be holding you back.
 Let’s dive in.

-Training is sufficient
+The Misconception that Training is sufficient

 Training is essential but training alone does not guarantee brand standards are followed.
 Store staff may be trained, answer the quiz and pass the test, but are they applying their learned skills where it matters, enhancing the customer experience?